cudoventures/cudos-builders/tools-bash/constructor/docs/step_3.md

 ## Validator setup

-If you successfully submitted your genesis in the previous step of Phase 4 your validator node is already initialized and setup.
+If you successfully submitted your genesis in the previous step of the constructor process your validator node is already initialized and setup.
 If you deleted your configuration contact Cudos team for support.
 ## Start the sentry and seed nodes

 ### Sentry node